Crocker Art Museum, United States of America - Things to Do in Crocker Art Museum

 Top Things to Do in Crocker Art Museum

-Tour the beautifully restored 1860s State Capitol building, featuring neoclassical architecture, historical exhibits, and the working chambers of California's government.
-The surrounding Capitol Park spans 40 acres and contains over 1,000 trees and plants from around the world, including a spectacular camellia garden and rose garden.
+Take a free guided tour of California's beautifully restored State Capitol building, featuring stunning architecture, historical exhibits, and the working chambers of state government.
+The surrounding Capitol Park offers 40 acres of gardens with plants from around the world.

 Getting There